WELCOME TO PACK #72 OF ZEPHYRHILLS, FLORIDA

 It's easy to be rude with a cell phone.
 A visitor from another planet might conclude that rudeness is a cell phone's main purpose.
 Random, annoying ring tones go off unexpectedly.
 People talk too loudly on cell phones in public because of the challenge of holding a conversation in a noisy environment with someone who's not present.
 Cell phones need their own rules of etiquette, or we'll descend into social barbarism.

 But cell phones -- and the ways we use them -- change.
-In the past three years, the whole world of cell phones has evolved so much that we need some additional rules of etiquette.
+In the past few years, the whole world of cell phones has evolved so much that we need some additional rules of etiquette.

 - Place cell phones on silent or vibrate during den and pack meetings.

 - Engage in the activity at hand with your scout vs. engaging in cell phone texts or calls.